aarontimko/alexis-project/README.md

 ### Rule Storage

-In alignment with our decision to not implement a message queue [see API Access](#api-access), we wanted to avoid using a database unless absolutely necessary.
+In alignment with our decision to not implement a message queue ([see API Access](#api-access)), we wanted to avoid using a database unless it was technically mandatory.
 Therefore, currently the Classifier rules are stored on disk, which admittedly is not robust, but it accomplishes the goal of simple rule storage.

 Also, as a guiding directive we wanted to focus on making rules powerful and flexible so that it keeps rule storage to a minimum.